Disney+ streaming service: Loki series, Rogue One spinoff confirmed

 What is the Disney streaming service?

 The Disney+ streaming service will be a competitor to services like Netflix.
-Customers will be able to subscribe for a yet-to-be announced monthly fee to get access to TV shows, movies and other videos from the wide world of Walt Disney Studios.
+Customers will be able to subscribe for a yet-to-be announced monthly fee to get access to TV shows, movies and other videos from the world of Disney.

 When's the release date?

-Note: This piece was first published Aug.
-27, 2018 and frequently updated as more news arrives.